annacobb412/Personal-Website/content/blog/CopyOfsocial/index.md

 ---
-title: "ChatGPT Use in Schools: What were (and are) the OpenAI people thinking?"
+title: "ChatGPT Use in Schools: What were (and are) the people at OpenAI thinking?"
 subtitle: "Was there ever a plan for how to prevent cheating or detect AI use for completing homework assignments?
 Should there be?"
 excerpt: " "
 date: 2024-03-06